johnnylieu/Homework/Develop/read me.md

 * This is strictly for educational purposes.

 ## History

-At first, I was going to create a section in this read me file for changes I made to the refactoring homework but I figured this would be better. https://github.com/johnnylieu/refactoring-Homework/commits/master/Develop
+At first, I was going to create a section in this read me file for changes I made to the refactoring homework but I figured this link would be better. https://github.com/johnnylieu/refactoring-Homework/commits/master/Develop

 ## Credits